Weight management for adults

 More information can be found on the Goverment website.

-Tirzepatide (Mounjaro®) will be available by late 2025 for those who are eligible in Leicester, Leicestershire and Rutland.
+Tirzepatide (Mounjaro®) is available through general practice for those who are eligible in Leicester, Leicestershire and Rutland.Â

-From the local start date, it will be made available in phases to ensure those with the greatest clinical need can receive it first:
+It is being made available in phases to ensure those with the greatest clinical need can receive it first:

 - type 2 diabetes mellitus